MLSAKIET0821/MLSAKIET_GENAI_INTERNSHIP/README.md

 5. **Collaboration:** While collaboration is encouraged, all work submitted must be original and completed by the individual.
 ## Sample Projects
 During this internship, you can work on the following projects or can have an idea to develop the projects which can be derived from this:

 1. **Basic GAN Implementation**

+Understand the architecture of GANs and implement a basic GAN to generate images.

+2. **Variational Autoencoder**

+ Learn about VAEs and build a model to generate new data points from learned representations.

+3. **Text Generation with GPT**

+Use GPT (Generative Pre-trained Transformer) models for text generation tasks.

+4. **Style Transfer**

+Implement neural style transfer to apply artistic styles to images.

+5. **Music Generation**

-@@ -56,46 +69,90 @@ Generate music using generative models like WaveNet.
+ Generate music using generative models like WaveNet.

+## Requirements
 To get started with the projects, ensure you have the following prerequisites: -

 1. **Latest Vesion of Python**

 2. **Basic knowledge of TensorFlow, PyTorch and Pandas**

 3. **Use of IDE’s like Jupyter Notebook, VS Code, PyCharm, etc**

 4. **Basic understanding of Machine Learning and Deep Learning**
 ## Pull Request
 Making a pull request on GitHub involves several steps, starting from cloning a repository,